Golem-Base/docs/getting_started.md

 There won't be any output.
 Now repeat the above `account balance` command and you should see funds present.

-Now you're ready to work with the local installation of golembase-op-geth.
+Now you're ready to work with the local installation of Golem-base-geth.
 In the preceding SDK samples (except for the Python example, which already provides both our testnet and local as command lines options), replace the URLs with localhost and the following ports:

 * http://localhost:8545 for the http address